Heathrow Airport: Former Terminal 1

 Terminal 1 opened in 1968 and was inaugurated by Queen Elizabeth II in April 1969.
-Terminal 1 was the Heathrow base for British Airways' (BA) domestic and European network and a few of its long haul routes before Terminal 5 opened.
-The acquisition of British Midland International (BMI) in 2012 by BA's owner International Airlines Group meant British Airways took over BMI's short-haul and medium-haul destinations from the terminal.
+Terminal 1 was the Heathrow base for British Airways' domestic and European network and a few of its long haul routes before Terminal 5 opened.
+The acquisition of British Midland International (BMI) in 2012 by British Airways' owner International Airlines Group meant British Airways took over BMI's short-haul and medium-haul destinations from the terminal.
 Terminal 1 was also the main base for most Star Alliance members though some were also based at Terminal 3.
+Prior to the opening of Terminal 5, all domestic and Common Travel Area departures and arrivals needed to use Terminal 1, which had separate departure piers for these flights.

-Terminal 1 closed at the end of June 2015, the site is now being used to extend Terminal 2 which opened in June 2014.
+Terminal 1 closed at the end of June 2015, and the site is now being used to extend Terminal 2 which opened in June 2014.
 A number of the newer gates used by Terminal 1 were built as part of the Terminal 2 development and are being retained.
-The last tenants along with British Airways were El Al, Icelandair (moved to Terminal 2 25 March 2015) and LATAM Brasil (the third to move in to Terminal 3 on 27 May 2015).
+The last tenants along with British Airways were El Al, Icelandair (moved to Terminal 2 on 25 March 2015) and LATAM Brasil (the third to move in to Terminal 3 on 27 May 2015).
 British Airways was the last operator in Terminal 1.
 Two flights of this carrier, one departing to Hanover and one arriving from Baku, marked the terminal closure on 29 June 2015.
 British Airways operations have been relocated to Terminals 3 and 5.
+Since closure, it has been used as a location for emergency services' training and testing.